 The table presents the coefficients on inflation from regressions of the same type, but run on simulated data from the different models.
-The first three models (menu cost models) have negative coefficients for the inter-quartile range, although for the Golosov and Lucas and Midrigan models, they are outside the 95% confidence intervals of the coefficients that we estimate.
+The first four models (menu cost models) have negative coefficients for the inter-quartile range, although for all but the multi-sector model, they are outside the 95% confidence intervals of the coefficients that we estimate.
 However, the disagreement with the data is much starker with the skewness coefficients.
 These are all very far outside the confidence intervals that we estimate for the skewness coefficients under all specifications, and the same is true for Kelly skewness.
-We summarize our findings in Table 10 below, which "updates" Table 1 by adding the signs of the correlations in the data to those predicted by the models.
+We summarize our findings in Table 11 below, which "updates" Table 1 by adding the signs of the correlations in the data to those predicted by the models.